Work with us

 • Complete statutory management information returns, ensuring data is accurate and submitted in a timely manner.

-• Keep abreast of government statutory education data requirements and briefing schools and other stakeholders on key changes and developments.
+• Keep abreast of government statutory education data requirements, briefing schools and other stakeholders on key changes and developments.

 • Analyse a wide range of education data, including School Census, Attainment, Absence and Exclusions to draw out actionable insights.